vlad-nitu/NewsCop/README.md

 ## Usage

-To see a detailed use of our application, we provided a short demo below:
+To see a detailed use of our application, we provided a short demo at this link: https://www.youtube.com/watch?v=JJklX59P1mc.

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=dQw4w9WgXcQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Development Process